-Before prematurely jumping into entrepreneurship, though you need to ask yourself the right questions to ensure that being an entrepreneur is the right choice of lifestyle for you.
+Before prematurely jumping into entrepreneurship, you need to ask yourself the right questions to ensure that being an entrepreneur is the right choice of lifestyle for you.
 There is no 9-5 work schedule involved in entrepreneurship — it is more like 16-20 hours with entrepreneurship.
 You are responsible for being in charge of yourself — there is no one telling you what needs to be done.
+Remember, a successful entrepreneurial journey demands self-discipline and adaptability to make the most of the freedom it offers.

 Being an entrepreneur is a lot of responsibility to take on.
-Are you ready to invest into entrepreneurship?
+Are you ready to invest in entrepreneurship?

 If you answered yes, then further answer the following questions so that you understand the full scope of what you are getting yourself into.